vendasta/marketplace-documentation/docs/Guides/miniOrange_sp_guide.md

 Where `<your-wordpress-site>` is your WP domain, `<application-name>` is the application that would be created in the OAuth Client plugin on WordPress, and `<redirect-url-of-your-wordpress-site>` will be the WP site link where the user will be redirected after the SSO.

-To know how to get the application name, please refer the [Misc.
+To find the application name, please refer the [Misc.
 Section for How to get the application name?](https://developers.miniorange.com/docs/oauth/wordpress/client/miscellaneous-info#getting-application-name)
 For Example: If your domain is miniorange.com, your application name is OAuthApplication and redirect url is https://miniorange.com/single-sign-on-sso this link would look like:
 `https://miniorange.com?option=oauthredirect&app_name=OAuthApplication&redirect_url=https://miniorange.com/single-sign-on-sso`

-## Configure Entry URL
+## Testing

-[TODO] Get best practices on custom code location.
-May not be in functions.php of child template?

-[TODO] Get review of php example code
+Tip - test in a different browser session than where you are editing plugin settings and files from, as you'll gain the permission level of the last user you accessed wordpress as, including via this sso.
+This keeps you from having to continually re-login as an administrator to be able to edit things.